steven-varga/h5cpp-doc/docs/architecture.md

-HDF5 datasets may take up various shapes and sizes in memory and on disk.
-A **dataspace** is a descriptor to specify the current size of the object, and if is capable of growing:
+HDF5 datasets can take on various shapes and sizes in memory and on disk.
+A **dataspace** is a descriptor to specify the current size of the object, and if and by how much it can be extended:
 ```cpp
 dataspace ::= const h5::sp_t& dataspace
 	| const h5::current_dims& current_dim [, const h5::max_dims& max_dims ]
 	[,const h5::current_dims& current_dim] , const h5::max_dims& max_dims;
 ```

-`T` type is the template parameter of an object.
-In the underlying implementation the element type is deduced compile time, bringing you a flexible abstract approach.
-The objects may be categorized into ones with continuous memory blocks, such as matrices, vectors, C style POD structures, and complex types such as C++ classes.
+`T` denotes the type-related template parameter of an object.
+In the underlying implementation, the element type is deduced at compile time, and represents a flexible, abstract approach.
+The objects may be categorized broadly into ones with continuous memory blocks, such as matrices, vectors, C style POD structures, etc. and complex types such as C++ classes.
 The latter objects are not yet fully supported.
 More [detailed explanation in this section.](#types).

 #### OPEN
 The [previous section](#pythonic-syntax) explained the EBNF tokens: `file`,`dataspace`.
-The behaviour of the objects are controlled through property lists and the syntax is rather simple:
+The behaviour of the objects is controlled through property lists and the syntax is rather simple:
 ```cpp
 [file]
 h5::fd_t h5::open( const std::string& path,  H5F_ACC_RDWR | H5F_ACC_RDONLY [, const h5::fapl_t& fapl] );